Why is the West Highland Way Scotland’s most famous walking trail?

 See Walkhighlands.co.uk for ideas for more mountain walks from the West Highland Way, and for advice on taking to the hills in Scotland.

-The West Highland Way is undeniably a very popular walk, and with good reason.
+The West Highland Way is undeniably a very popular walk and with good reason.
 The variety of stunning scenery it passes through draws in crowds from around the world.
-If you are wanting peace and solitude, then it’s probably best to avoid the trail in May.
+If you are seeking peace and solitude, then it’s probably best to avoid the trail in May.
 However, there are definitely sections which are less frequently walked than others, and you might find that even in the busy season, you get a tranquil stretch all to yourself.

 The popularity of the trail though is also part of its charm.
 You will never be short of walking companions, and the hustle and bustle of the trail and exchanging stories with fellow travellers each evening is surely a valuable part of the experience.